PalmPTSJ/CTF/writeup/RCTF/TankGame.md

 Now it's time to generate our map with a simple script.
 But what map is considered **easy** ??

-After some more trial and error, We found out that the enemy can only spawn in the specific 5 blocks and if they spawn on water, they can't move and will only shoot downwards.
-So this is the script I used :
+After some more trial and error, we found out that the enemy can only spawn in the specific 5 blocks and if they spawn on water, they can't move and will only shoot downwards.
+So this is the script we used :

 ```python
 map = [